-Ms. Jincy Mathew is an Entrepreneur and a mother of 11 year child.
-Personally she is one of those powerful women who can handle many posts professionally by giving equal importance to her family too.
-Her passion is cooking and she is running her own food business named FeastandBurp (FaB), through which she and her crew are providing their customers a good and unique experience of home made food.
+Ms. Jincy Mathew is an Entrepreneur and a mother of an 11-year-old child.
+She is one of those powerful women who can handle many posts professionally by giving equal importance to her family too.
+Her passion is cooking and she is running her own food business named FeastandBurp (FaB), through which she and her crew are providing their customers with a good and unique experience of homemade food.
 On the top of all these, she now responsibily enjoys the tag, the Marketing Director for Kerala Fashion Festival 2018.

 Team Talismanian got the opportunity to chat with her and here are the excerpts from the interview:

-- It is very happy to know that you have been an Entrepreneur since last 10 years.
+- It is very happy to know that you have been an Entrepreneur for the last 10 years.
 Can you share about your business?

-FaB is a food business that Was purely started out of my passion for cooking , which is now two years completed and have extended from Bangalore to Kerala and I’m happy with the response and thankful to all my customers who has been very supportive.
+FaB is a food business that was purely started out for of my passion for cooking, which is now two years completed and have extended from Bangalore to Kerala and I’m happy with the response and thankful to all my customers who have been very supportive.

 - We heard that you had completed your Nursing degree, but you are running your own business now.
 What was the situation that you inspired to start your own business?

 -Since I was a kid, I wanted to own a business.
 But, my professional life didn’t start with entrepreneurship.
 I went to college and worked as a nurse in a hospital and also did other work for a big, multinational company.
 While there (and feeling like a cog in the corporate wheel), I started my first company in a spare bedroom of my house.
 A year later, I quit my job to be a full-time business owner.